Skin allergies in dogs: Vet’s guide to signs and treatment

 Treating food allergies

 Food allergies are both diagnosed and treated using an elimination diet trial.
 Your dog will be put on a special diet for a minimum of eight weeks.
-This diet may be a limited ingredient diet, a novel protein diet, or a prescription hydrolyzed diet.
+This diet may be a limited ingredient, novel protein, or prescription hydrolyzed diet.
 Your dog must eat this food and no other food, treats, table scraps, or flavored medications for a minimum of eight weeks.

 Managing environmental allergies

-Environmental allergies are more difficult to manage because your dog can’t avoid pollens or dust.
+Environmental allergies are more difficult to manage because your dog can’t avoid pollen or dust.
 Environmental allergies are typically managed with prescription allergy medications.

 These may be given in the form of daily pills or monthly injections.
 Some dogs with environmental allergies may also benefit from immunotherapy injections, where they are exposed to low levels of the allergens they are allergic to and thus slowly desensitized to them.